 When calculating credit scores, all FICO® Score versions take into account authorized users.

-Being an authorized user holds many benefits when you piggyback off the credit of a spouse or close family member.
-But FICO® 8 recognizes that some consumers abuse these benefits by engaging in something called tradeline renting.
-Tradeline renting is a practice where someone becomes an authorized user on a stranger’s credit card to boost their own score and deceive lenders into believing they’re a lower credit risk than they truly are.
-This is considered a dishonest practice, and FICO® 8 recognizes and accounts for it in its scoring model by reducing the benefits authorized users get for tradeline renting.
+Being an authorized user holds many benefits when you piggyback off the credit tradeline of a spouse or close family member.
+But FICO® 8 recognizes that some consumers abuse these benefits by engaging in something called tradeline leasing.
+Purchasing credit tradelines is a practice where someone becomes an authorized user on a stranger’s credit card to boost their own score and deceive lenders into believing they’re a lower credit risk than they truly are.
+FICO® 8 recognizes and accounts for it in its scoring model by reducing the benefits authorized users get for credit tradeline leasing.
 This is done to protect honest consumers and also lenders who consumers could be misrepresented to by a falsely higher score.